Club of the month - MARCH 2022

 Key Stage 3

 The philosophy that underpins Physical Education at Aylesbury Vale Academy focusses on the importance of regular physical activity as a crucial factor in helping young people develop and maintain physical and mental well-being.
 Through Physical Education we seek to help children develop confidence, resilience, team-work, and leadership, all of which are so important for an individual to succeed in life and maximise their potential in their academic studies.
-All students participate in at least two hours of Physical Education every week covering many differing sports and activities with a particular emphasis on Rugby due to The Aylesbury Vale Academy being a part of the All Schools Rugby initiative.
+All students participate in at least two hours of Physical Education every week covering many differing sports and activities, in addition to this there is a programme of activities and clubs offered to students at lunch and after school.

 Key Stage 4

 Core PE in Key stage 4 is a vital part of the student’s curriculum experience.
 Research has shown that negative experiences of school PE have led to disengagement with exercise in adulthood for many years.
 We therefore provide students with a broad and balanced curriculum that inspires students to maintain a healthy, active lifestyle beyond their school years into adult life.

 Core PE lessons support physical and emotional healthy, but also build on the foundation of PITCHS from Key stage 3 to highlight and develop a range of desirable employability skills such as personal responsibility, leadership, working effectively as a team and positive communication.